IABTechLab/uid2docs/docs/endpoints/post-token-generate.md

 Used by: This endpoint is used mainly by publishers.

 >IMPORTANT: Be sure to call this endpoint only when you have obtained legal basis to convert the user’s DII to UID2 tokens for targeted advertising.
-The required `policy` parameter checks whether the user has opted out.
+The `policy` parameter, required with a value of `1`, checks whether the user has opted out.

 ## Request Format